MatteoMrl/BassaDefinizione/readme.md

 Through BassaDefinizione the user can:

 - Look for a movie
-- Vote 1 to 10 a movie
+- Like or dislike a movie
 - Register and log
-- Observe the average user rating of a specific film
+- Observe the user appreciation of a specific film
 - Display in descending order of the evaluation rated films
 - Change theme from light to dark and vice versa